 Private Duty Nursing: Nursing services for ALTCS members who require more individual and continuous care than is available from a nurse providing intermittent care.
 These services are available to all ALTCS members and are provided by a registered nurse or licensed practical nurse under the direction of the ALTCS member's primary care provider or physician of record.
-Program Contractors who employ independent nurses to provide private duty nursing must develop oversight activities to monitor service delivery and quality of care.
+When independent nurses are employed to provide private duty nursing, oversight activities must be developed to monitor service delivery and quality of care.